cellgeni/STARsolo/README.md

 STARsolo is very flexible and can be used with almost any scRNA-seq method, provided you know the library structure - i.e. where cell barcodes, UMIs, and biological parts of the read are located in the sequencing fragment or reads.
 A great source of information about scRNA-seq library structures is [this page](https://teichlab.github.io/scg_lib_structs/).

-Currently, our scripts directory provides dedicated scripts for
+Currently, our scripts directory provides dedicated scripts for:
+  - SMART-seq/SMART-seq2;
   - Drop-seq;
   - inDrops;
   - Microwell-seq;
+  - BD Rhapsody;
   - STRT-seq.

 Please contact `CellGenIT` if you need to process an unusual dataset.